-The authority of the District's Board to invest or reinvest funds of the District as permitted under Section 53600 et seq. of the California Government Code is delegated by Board resolution in conjunction with the annual investment policy review.
-Management responsibility for the investment program is hereby delegated, with the General Manager's oversight, to the Director of Finance and Administrative Services, who shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of his/her designee, and their procedures in the absence of the General Manager or his/her designee, or Director of Finance and Administrative Services shall establish procedures for the management of investment activities, including the activities of staff consistent with this policy.
-No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Director of Finance and Administrative Services.

-The Director of Finance and Administrative Services may retain the services of an outside investment advisor or manager as approved by the Board to assist with the District's investment program.
+- The authority of the District's Board to invest or reinvest funds of the District as permitted under Section 53600 et seq. of the California Government Code is delegated by Board resolution in conjunction with the annual investment policy review. - 2.
+Management responsibility for the investment program is hereby delegated, with the General Manager's oversight, to the Director of Finance and Administration, who shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of their designee, and their procedures in the absence of the General Manager or their designee, or Director of Finance and Administration. - 3.
+The Director of Finance and Administration shall establish procedures for the management of investment activities, including the activities of staff consistent with this policy. - 4.
+No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Director of Finance and Administration. - 5.
+The Director of Finance and Administration may retain the services of an outside investment advisor or manager as approved by the Board to assist with the District's investment program. - a.
 Qualified outside managers will be either SEC Registered Investment Advisors or Bank Money Managers.
-The investment advisor shall make investment decisions and transactions in strict accordance with State and Federal law, this Policy, and such other written instructions as are provided.
-The performance and service levels of such advisors and managers shall be reviewed annually.
+The investment advisor shall make investment decisions and transactions in strict accordance with State and Federal law, this Policy, and such other written instructions as are provided. - The performance and service levels of such advisors and managers shall be reviewed annually. - 5045.6 Ethics and Conflicts of Interest.
+Officers and employees involved in the investment process shall refrain from personal business activity that could conflict with proper execution and management of the investment program, or which could impair their ability to make impartial decisions.
+Employees and investment officials shall disclose to the District's General Manager any material financial interest in the financial institutions that conduct business with the District.